 Respondents most strongly agreed with the statement that people should be free to criticise their government on the internet and about the same number felt comfortable doing so.
 People were much less certain about it being safe to say what you like about politics and about the freedom to express views even if they are extreme.
-For these two statements, only 20 percent felt strongly one way or the other; the remaining 80 percent were neutral/unsure or weakly agreed/disagreed.
-Only 20 percent agreed that the government should regulate the internet more and this no doubt reflects New Zealanders' attitudes toward freedom of speech.
+For these two statements only 20 per cent felt strongly one way or the other.
+80 per cent were neutral/unsure or weakly agree/disagree.
+Only 20 per cent agreed that the government should regulate the internet more and this no doubt reflects New Zealanders' attitudes toward freedom of speech.
 It will be interesting to compare this last result with the same question from the international WIP partners.